lagotto/lagotto.github.io/plos.md

 <p>Robot activity may impact online usage data.
 PLOS has excluded all that are identified on this growing list, however PMC will be excluding a different list.
 No robot list is exhaustive and some level of robot usage will undoubtedly remain in the data.
 Differences in PLOS usage data for article published prior to July 1st, 2005: Usage data reported for these articles is shown as an HTML view but actually represents a "combined" figure made up of the 3 view types.
 This primarily affects articles published in PLOS Biology and PLOS Medicine.
 Usage between HTML, PDF and XML view types cannot be separated due to problems with early log files before July 1st, 2005.</p>

-<p>PubMed Central usage data: PMC statistics are COUNTER 3- compliant to the extent that they exclude internal use and crawlers/bots, and do not count duplicate requests for HTML pages or PDFs that are made within the limits specified by the standard.
+<p>PubMed Central usage data: PMC statistics are COUNTER 3-compliant to the extent that they exclude internal use and crawlers/bots, and do not count duplicate requests for HTML pages or PDFs that are made within the limits specified by the standard.
 They are not compliant in that NLM does not provide usage data by specific IP, user, or organization.
-PMC began to make their usage data available to PLOS on January of 2010.
-Articles published before that point will not have PMC data prior to that time.
+PMC began making their usage data available to PLOS on January of 2010.
+Articles published before then will not have PMC data prior to that date.
 We receive monthly reports from PMC of the prior month's usage and so there may be a lag in the display of data up to one month's time.</p>

 <a id="citationInfo" name="citationInfo"></a>
 <h2>Cited</h2>